microsoft/build25-LAB309/Lab-Instructions/Exercise-3.md

 # Exercise 3: Add AI Chat to your application

+> [!Goal]
-Add Azure Open AI(AOAI) and connect chat interface in your app to AOAI.
+> Add Azure Open AI (AOAI) chat functionality and a LLM, then connect the chat interface in your app to AOAI.

 ## Module overview